sven-lange-last/cloud-logs/priority-insights/daily-index-limit/README.md

 **Priority insights** keeps track of all known fields in its index.
 When a log record is processed, **Priority insights** checks whether the field names in the log record are already known.
 For an unknown field, a field mapping is added to the index that determines the field type plus other instructions how to index the field.

-After unknown fields have been added to the index, field values from the log record are indexed for fast field-based search.
-In addition, the full log record is stored for full-text search.
+After unknown fields have been added to the index, field values from the log record are indexed for fast field-based and full-text search.
+In addition, the full log record is stored.

 ## Label and metadata fields